ibm-cloud-docs/watsonxdata/qhmm.md

 3. Click **Query monitoring**.
 The **Query monitoring** page opens.
 4. If you enabled QHMM feature at the time of provisioning watsonx.data quick start, you can view the QHMM configuration details.
 The following details are available:
     * Status of QHMM - Enabled or disabled.
+    * Engine for accessing and querying the QHMM data.
     * Bucket that is configured to store QHMM data.
     * The subpath in the bucket where QHMM data is available.

-   To edit the configuration details, click **Edit** and make the required changes.You can enable or disable query monitoring, update sub-path and change the bucket.
+   To edit the configuration details, click **Edit** and make the required changes.You can enable or disable QHMM, change the bucket, storage subpath, and change the engine that is associated to the QHMM catalog.
    {: note}

 5. Click **Save** after making the changes.